karla8marta/MusicVisuals/README.md

 Scanning Laser Eye

 This laser scans the stage for intervals of 10 seconds, stops for 5 and then starts again.
 This is the formula for laserTimer = millis() / 1000.0f % 15.
-For the laser to work we used two for loops.
-One for checking if the timer is less or equal to 10 and greater or equal to 0.
-Another for loop is used to draw the lines ( laser effect ) by mapping i from it's current range of 0 to buffer size to our new rage which is from 0 to the width of our screen.
+For the laser to work we used one loop and an if statement.
+If statement for checking if the timer is less or equal to 10 and greater or equal to 0.
+For loop is used to draw the lines ( laser effect ) by mapping i from it's current range of 0 to buffer size to our new rage which is from 0 to the width of our screen.
+Laser is moved from to top of the screen to the bottom in those 10 seconds.

 ```Java
  laserTimer = gon.millis() / 1000.0f % 15;